clintonyau/talon-bot/README.md

 # Talon Bot
 A discord bot created for the purpose of answering frequently asked questions about the champion Talon in League of Legends.
 Advice given by the bot is written by several Diamond ranked Talon mains.

+Note: A lot of the code is before JSON was utilized.
+Legacy code is in the process of being switched over to JSON form.

 # Commands
 Mention Talon Bot with an @.
 IE: @Talon Bot \<command\>
 - Conq